riot/riot.github.io/api.md

 In this case the component is created with an initial state that can be modified internally via `component.update`.

-You should avoid to store nested javascript objects into the state property because their references will be shared across multiple component and might generate side effects.
-To avoid undesired surprises you can create your components also using a factory function:
+You should avoid storing nested javascript objects in the state property because their references will be shared across multiple components and might generate side effects.
+To avoid undesired surprises you can also create your components using a factory function:

 ```html
 <my-component>